autonomys/autonomys-agent-template/README.md

 ### Custom Tools

-The template includes example tools in the `src/tools/example` directory that demonstrate how to create custom functionality for your agent.

 Custom tools are built using the `DynamicStructuredTool` class from LangChain, which provides:

 - **Type-safe inputs**: Define your tool's parameters using Zod schemas
 - **Self-documenting**: Tools describe themselves to the LLM for appropriate use
 - **Structured outputs**: Return consistent data structures from your tools

-The example tools serve as templates that can be adapted for various use cases:
-- External API integrations
-- Data processing and analysis
-- User interaction mechanisms
-- Service integrations

 To create your own tools:
 1. Define a function that returns a `DynamicStructuredTool` instance